 Interested in learning about the permaculture design process but not sure if you want to invest in a full-blown design course?

-Please join us in Brunswick Maine for this popular Permaculture Design Seminar Series which we started offering in 2009.
+Please join us for this popular Permaculture Design Seminar Series which we started offering in 2009.
 If, after taking this Intro Short Course, you are interested in proceeding to the full Permaculture Design Course (PDC) starting in April, your full fee for this event will be applied toward the PDC fee.
-This is an affordable and accessible way to get your feet wet and decide if you would like to learn more about the potential for permaculture design.
+This is an affordable and accessible way to get your feet wet and decide if you would like to learn more about the potential for permaculture.
 The instructor for this short course is Lisa Fernandes.

 SPECIAL: We can take two students for time dollars in lieu of US dollars.
-Inquire with LisaF if you are interested and are an Hour Exchange Portland member (or member of other local time bank which may have reciprocity with HEP).
+Inquire with LisaF if you are interested and are an Hour Exchange Portland member.

 You will come away with a strong foundation for understanding and applying permaculture ethics and design principles.
 You will have a framework and a process for approaching a residential property from a permaculture perspective.
 You will feel confident about taking strides on your own property, if applicable, and will dispel that feeling of not knowing "where to start."
 You will understand much more about permaculture as a design approach.